After you cast your spell(s), there's no need to sit and mope.

 Finally, scrolls are great.
 Plan on making a lot of scrolls.
 Carry sacks full of scrolls and use them liberally as often as you can.
 Casting spells don't advance the grind, and using scrolls is a great way to supplement what you are already doing in all of your other actions.

 Magicians, like any class, have an entire arsenal of tactics to employ.
-All of these tips can apply to any character, but early-level mages must really master and embrace them.
+Early-level mages must really master and embrace the game's cycles and economies to contribute to the team.
 As magicians increase in level, they get more spells and become more capable.
 Until then, hold fast, brave adventurer!